senyoltw/dash/README.md

 ## What is this for?

-`Dash` is a OSX setup tool forked from IFTTT/dash.
+`Dash` is a OSX setup and management tool forked from IFTTT/dash.
 Install homebrew and ansible. and run ansible-playbook.

 ## TL;DR